-What is a custom made wedding dress?
+What is a custom-made wedding dress?

-What are the pros to choosing custom made?
+What are the pros to choosing custom-made?

-What are the cons to choosing custom made?
+What are the cons to choosing custom-made?

 When it comes to wedding dresses, making choices can be a stressful time.
 If you don't have a decent idea of what you might like, it could be more beneficial for you to allow a bridal store to help you pick out a pre-made gown off the rack so that you can avoid the stress of choosing.

-How does getting a custom made wedding dress work?
+How does getting a custom-made wedding dress work?

 Extra tips for choosing a custom wedding dress

-Secondly, take some time to do some research before you meet with your seamstress, Pinterest is a good start.
+Secondly, take some time to do some research before you meet with your seamstress.
+Pinterest is a good start.
 Look up some simple phrases like 'wedding dresses' to find ideas of gowns that you like (Clicking on an image and viewing 'more like this' is a good tip too once you find images you like!)
 So that you can take that to your first consult with a designer and help point them in the right direction.
-It's not mandatory, most designers will have an eye for what will suit you best, but it is a good bonus to help get some ideas across for the designer.
+It's not mandatory, most designers will have an eye for what will suit you best, but it is an excellent bonus to help get some ideas across for the designer.